-- The light does not come on when the ignition key is turned to the "ACC" or "ON" position, or the light remains on. - The light comes on or flashes while driving. - If either front seat belt does not retract or can not be pulled out due to a malfunction or activation of the pretensioner.
+- The light does not come on when the ignition key is turned to the "ON" position, or the light remains on. - The light comes on or flashes while driving. - If either front seat belt does not retract or cannot be pulled out due to a malfunction or activation of the relevant front seat belt pretensioner.